 Bill holds degrees from Westminster Choir College; BM, The North Carolina School of the Arts; MM, and The University of North Carolina at Greensboro; DMA.
 He is the Artistic Director of The Burlington Boys Choir and is a founding board member of Burlington-Alamance Sister Cities.
 Bill is active in Greensboro music organizations, currently serving on the board of the Greensboro Chapter of the American Guild of Organists and formerly on the board of the North Carolina United Methodist All-State Youth Chorus and as Repertoire and Standards Chair for Boy Choirs for the North Carolina American Choral Directors Association.
 For over fifteen years he has been the volunteer director of the Friends Homes Ringers, the residents’ handbell choir at Friends Homes at Guilford.

-Brian Fitts, Director of music for Contemporay Worship
+Brian Fitts, Director of YES Music for Casual Worship

 Brian is the YES music director for the casual service at Guilford Park.
 He has a B.S. degree in Music Education from the University of North Carolina at Pembroke where his primary instrument was percussion.
 Brian has participated in numerous musical groups ranging from jazz bands to orchestras, traditional choirs to praise bands, and he is frequently requested as a guest musician in Greensboro and the surrounding area.

 Brian is an IT technician at Elon University.
 He enjoys restoring old cars and enjoys participating in the NC Presbyterian Pilgrimage.